vinculum3141-ship-it/assigment-djehuty/docs/meta/STAKEHOLDER_COMMUNICATION_EMAIL.md

 ## Response Scenarios & How to Handle

-### Scenario 1: "Great analysis!
-Design the extension architecture."
+### Scenario 1: "Follow the assignment - assume institution stats are complete."
 **Response:**
-> "Thank you for the confirmation.
-I'll proceed with the Extension Design approach, showing how to leverage and extend the existing architectural patterns.
-The design documentation will clearly explain the analysis methodology and architectural decisions.
-Looking forward to presenting the design."

-### Scenario 2: "We'd prefer a greenfield design for assessment purposes."
-**Response:**
 > "Understood - thank you for clarifying.
-I'll proceed with the Greenfield Design approach, treating this as a standalone system.
-The discovery will still be valuable as it informed my understanding of the domain.
-The design will demonstrate complete system architecture capability."

-### Scenario 3: "Can you present both approaches comparatively?"
+I'll proceed with Baseline A (Assignment Specification), designing faculty-level statistics assuming complete institution foundation.
+The design will focus exclusively on faculty-specific components per the assignment specification.
+This approach demonstrates specification compliance and focused design capability."

+### Scenario 2: "Address the gaps - design both institution completion and faculty."
 **Response:**
+> "Thank you for the guidance.
+I'll proceed with Baseline B (Reality Foundation), designing comprehensive institution statistics completion plus faculty additions.
+This broader scope will demonstrate gap analysis capability and comprehensive system design thinking.
+The design will address the discovered technical debt while adding faculty functionality."

+### Scenario 3: "Leverage what exists - design faculty extending the institution pattern."
+**Response:**
+> "Perfect - this aligns with my architectural assessment.
+I'll proceed with Baseline C (Intent Recognition), designing faculty statistics as hierarchical extension of the existing institution pattern.
+The design will show how the `djht:group_id` pattern extends naturally to faculty level, demonstrating architectural judgment and pragmatic design thinking."

+### Scenario 4: "Present all three approaches comparatively."
+**Response:**
 > "Excellent idea.
-I'll create a comparative design document presenting both Extension and Greenfield architectures with trade-off analysis.
-This will demonstrate design thinking across different architectural constraints.
+I'll create a comparative design document presenting all three baseline approaches (Faculty-Only, Comprehensive, Extension) with detailed trade-off analysis.
+This will demonstrate design thinking across different architectural constraints and show how baseline assumptions affect design decisions.
 The comparison will include data models, service patterns, and deployment considerations for each approach."

-### Scenario 4: "Interesting - let's discuss in our next meeting."
+### Scenario 5: "Interesting - let's discuss in our next meeting."
 **Response:**
 > "Perfect.
+I'll prepare a brief presentation covering:
+> 1. The baseline assumption conflict (assignment vs. codebase)
+> 2. Architectural analysis of existing institution infrastructure
+> 3. Three design baseline options with trade-offs
+> 4. My recommendation (Baseline C - Extension) and rationale
-I'll prepare a brief presentation covering the architectural discovery, design options analysis, and recommendations.
-I'll also bring the architectural diagrams and technical rationale for reference.
+> I'll bring architectural diagrams and technical documentation for reference.
 Looking forward to the discussion."

-### Scenario 5: "How confident are you in this assessment?"
+### Scenario 6: "How confident are you in this partial implementation assessment?"
 **Response:**
+> "Very confident - I've done thorough code analysis:
+> - Traced `dataset_statistics()` execution flow showing list return (not aggregated counts)
+> - Reviewed SPARQL templates confirming infrastructure exists but aggregation incomplete
+> - Analyzed `djht:group_id` predicate usage showing hierarchical pattern foundation
+> - Verified it's production-deployed and actively maintained
-> "Very confident.
-I've traced the architecture, reviewed the RDF data models and SPARQL patterns, and verified it's actively used in production.
-I've documented all architectural findings in detail for your review.
-Happy to walk through the architecture diagrams together if helpful."
+> I've documented all architectural findings in `PARTIAL_IMPLEMENTATION_ANALYSIS.md` with code references.
+Happy to walk through the architecture analysis together if helpful."

+### Scenario 7: "This affects evaluation - just follow the assignment literally."
+**Response:**
+> "Understood completely.
+I'll proceed with Baseline A (pure assignment specification), designing only faculty-level components and assuming institution statistics are fully functional as stated.
+I appreciate you clarifying the evaluation criteria - this removes any ambiguity about scope.
+The discovery analysis will still be valuable documentation of my code analysis methodology."

-### Scenario 6: No response received
+### Scenario 8: No response received
 **Follow-up after 2-3 days:**
+> "Quick follow-up on my email from [DATE] regarding the architectural baseline question for the faculty statistics design.
+>
+> **Core question:** Should I design assuming institution stats are complete (per assignment) or acknowledging they're partial (per codebase)?
+>
+> I'm planning to proceed with **Baseline C (Extension Design)** starting [DATE] unless I hear otherwise.
+This approach:
+> - Respects assignment scope (faculty focus)
+> - Acknowledges codebase reality (partial institution implementation)
+> - Demonstrates architectural judgment (pattern recognition and pragmatic extension)
+>
-> "Quick follow-up on my email from [DATE] regarding the architectural discovery.
-I'm planning to proceed with the Extension Design approach starting [DATE] unless I hear otherwise.
-This will show how to leverage existing patterns while adding faculty-level capabilities.
-Please let me know if you'd prefer a different design approach or would like to discuss further."
+> Please let me know if you prefer Baseline A (faculty-only) or B (comprehensive) instead, or would like to discuss further."

 ---